Res Hall Check-In

 This is not an exhaustive list of tasks which might need to be completed.
 See your SFS counselor about your specific situation.

-Any student with an unpaid balance at the end of the day on the purge date will have their course schedule purged and will no longer be allowed to attend classes.
+Any student with an unpaid balance at the end of the day on the registration cancellation date will have their registration cancelled and will no longer be allowed to attend classes.
 In order to re-enroll, students will have to satisfactorily resolve all financial issues and will be assessed a $100 re-enrollment fee.